LEADING OFF: 2 NL playoff spots still open with 2 days left

 PLAYOFF CHASE

 After manager Don Mattingly’s Marlins and the Cincinnati Reds clinched postseason spots, two NL playoff slots are still open with two days left in the regular season.
-St. Louis and San Francisco are both over .500, Philadelphia and Milwaukee are two games under.
+St. Louis (29-27) and San Francisco (29-29) lead Philadelphia and Milwaukee, who are both (28-30).

 Cardinals star Adam Wainwright (5-2, 3.05) faces Milwaukee’s Brandon Woodruff (2-5, 3.43) at Busch Stadium.
-Wainwright has dropped lost two of his past three decisions after starting the season 4-0.
+Wainwright has dropped two of his past three decisions after starting the season 4-0.
 His last win came against the Brewers on Sept.
 16 when he went the distance in the opener of a seven-inning doubleheader.

+The eight-team AL playoff field is set after Houston sealed the last spot.
+The next two days will determine the pairings.
+The higher seed will host every game in the best-of-three series in the opening round.

 WAIT AND SEE